 The Black Cow is limited with its ability to roast and sell organic and fair-trade coffees.
-Most fair-trade coffees are also organic and with the USDA rules (laws) for processing and selling organic products our space does not conform to the requirements needed for certification.
-We used to sell organic coffee but now that the rules (laws) have changed we are not able to comply to the regulations.
+Most fair-trade coffees are also organic and now with the USDA rules (laws) for processing and selling organic products our space does not conform to the requirements needed for certification.
+We use to sell organic coffee but now that the rules (laws) have changed our space does not comply with the regulations.
 The long-term idea is to move the roaster out of the store to a space that can accommodate the certification and then we will be on board.
 Until then, whenever I see a fair-trade coffee that is not organic I do buy it.
 Straight up organics will have to wait.

-You notice now how there is so much “organic” in the supermarkets these days.
+You notice these days how there is so much “organic” in the supermarkets.
 I really believe that the new organic rules were set up to allow the big agri-producers to get into the game of “Organic”.
-Now Dole, Wal-Mart and the huge agri-businesses can put an “organic” sticker on their products because the new guidelines have several levels of classification for organic.
-Maybe it’s better on the giant, global scale of things moving a little closer to the organic model, but do your homework, what says organic will fall into some new classification of “organic” but find out the real story/source of the product.
+Now Dole, Wal-Mart and the huge agri-businesses can put an “organic” sticker on their products because the new guidelines have several classification levels for "organic".
+Maybe it’s better on the giant, global scale of things moving a little closer to the organic model, but do your homework, what says "organic" will fall into some new classification of “organic”.
+Find out the real story/source of the product.
 Some of these foods are pretty scary.
 Whenever possible best to buy local products/produce where you know the source.
 When we get to that point documentation will be provided for our organic coffees.